Back pain is a common reason for absence from work and doctor visits. Although back pain may be painful and uncomfortable, it is not usually serious.

 - Strenuous physical work.

-If any of the following signs or symptoms accompanies a back pain your should see your doctor:
+If any of the following signs or symptoms accompanies a back pain, people should see their doctor:

 - Weight loss